Firstbloodio/frontend-development-exercise/README.md

     - Display name
     - Phone number in an international plus prefixed format, like `+1 555 1231234`

-- Make the the registration screen look professional.
+- Make the the registration screen look professional and satisfy modern web UX requirements, regarding style, validation and user friendliness.
   Now it is intentionally made to look ugly.

 - Think phone number input UX.
   A phone number widget must have a good UX for global visitors who might lack an understanding